stevanradakovic/lava-docker-compose/README.md

     sudo tar cvzf lava-server-pgdata-$(date +%Y%m%d).tgz /var/lib/docker/volumes/lava-server-pgdata

+3. Back up SQUAD home

+    sudo tar cvzf squad-home-$(date +%Y%m%d).tgz /var/lib/docker/volumes/squad-home

-3. Change e.g. `lavasoftware/amd64-lava-server:2018.11` to
+4. Change e.g. `lavasoftware/amd64-lava-server:2018.11` to
 `lavasoftware/amd64-lava-server:2019.01` and
 `lavasoftware/amd64-lava-dispatcher:2018.11` to
 `lavasoftware/amd64-lava-dispatcher:2019.01` in docker-compose.yml.
-4. Change the FROM line if any containers are being rebuilt, such as [./server-docker/Dockerfile](./server-docker/Dockerfile)
+5. Change the FROM line if any containers are being rebuilt, such as [./server-docker/Dockerfile](./server-docker/Dockerfile)
-5. Start containers.
+6. Start containers.

 ## Design

-The design goal of this repository is to demonstrate how to use the official LAVA docker containers in a native way.
+The design goal of this repository is to demonstrate how to use the official LAVA and SQUAD docker containers in a native way.
 Ideally, this means without having to rebuild or modify the containers in any way.
 In the events that the containers or their entrypoints do need modifications, patches should be [pushed upstream](https://git.lavasoftware.org/lava/pkg/docker) to provide interfaces